MetaMask/metamask-docs/wallet/how-to/interact-with-smart-contracts/unity/contract-interface.md

 The return type of the function must be the type of the interface, since a new instance of the interface is returned by the `Contract` class.

-You must also do one of the following:
+Also, do one of the following:

 - Declare a `static readonly string Bytecode` in the interface that has the bytecode.